On singular Hilbert schemes of points: Local structures and tautological sheaves: Thomason's localization theorem and equivariant Hilbert functions

-Finally we recall a theorem of Stanley \cite[theorem 4.4]{Sta78}.
-Let $R$ be the ring in definition \ref{def-equi-Hilb-function}. \begin{theorem}[Stanley] Assume that $R$ is a Cohen-Macaulay domain of Krull dimension $d$, and the weights $w_i$ lie in a strictly convex cone.
+\begin{theorem}[Stanley] Let $R$ be a ring as in Definition~\ref{def-equi-Hilb-function}, and assume that $R$ is Cohen--Macaulay of Krull dimension $d$ and the weights $w_i$ lie in a strictly convex cone.
 Then $R$ is Gorenstein if and only if there is a multi-index $\alpha\in \mathbb{Z}^r$ such that